evkx/evkx.github.io/content/models/cadillac/vistiq/vistiq_awd/_index.md

 The Cadillac VISTIQ AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 3 modes:

-- Normal: Balanced steering and efficent throttle.
+- Tour: Balanced steering and efficent throttle.
 - Sport: Balanced steering and throttle.
 - My Mode: User-defined settings for steering and throttle.